MailTape/MailTape-v1/_posts/2018-01-21-Musique-Chienne.md

 ## OH MU - TOUT LE MONDE EST CONTENT ET VA À SA MAISON
 _Inès_: **"**Wins first place in "best title" category (it translates to "EVERYBODY IS HAPPY AND IS GOING BACK TO THEIR HOUSE").
 A fun, nice and carefree little sitcomy instrumental track!**"**

 <p id="outroduction">That's all folks, thanks for listening!
-Big thanks to [Musique Chienne](https://www.facebook.com/musiquechienne/) for being our guest this morning, and to [Pierre-Julien Fieux](http://www.pierrejulienfieux.com/) for this episode's illustration.
+A warm thank you to [Musique Chienne](https://www.facebook.com/musiquechienne/) for being our guest this morning, and to [Pierre-Julien Fieux](http://www.pierrejulienfieux.com/) for this episode's illustration.
 Have a bright Sunday!</p>